 Boehringer Ingelheim GmbH, our Headquarters in Ingelheim/Germany,

-Prof.* Dr Dr Andreas Barner is Chairman of the Board of Managing Director.
-He is also Head of Corporate Board Divisions Human Resources, Research & Development and Medicine.
+Prof.* Dr Dr Andreas Barner is Chairman of the Board.
+He is also Head of Corporate Board Divisions Human Resources and Research, Development and Medicine.

 * Republic of Austria